Ways to Enhance Your Equity

 1. By making mortgage payments.

-If you want to increase your home equity, one of the best things you can do is make mortgage payments.
-Making regular mortgage payments will gradually increase your equity.
-And the value of your home will rise in combination with your equity.
-If you want to maximize your equity growth, consider making extra payments on your mortgage.
-That is how you would benefit when you decide to sell your house.
+Making regular mortgage payments will gradually increase your equity, which, in turn, the value of your house will rise.
+But, if you want to maximize your equity growth, consider making extra payments on your mortgage.
+This is how you’d benefit when you decide to sell your house.

 2. Price appreciation.